hashicorp/vault/website/source/docs/secrets/kv/kv-v1.html.md

 Success!
 Data written to: kv/my-secret
 ```

-Even will a `ttl` set, the secrets engine _never_ removes data on its own.
+Even with a `ttl` set, the secrets engine _never_ removes data on its own.
 The
 `ttl` key is merely advisory.

 When reading a value with a `ttl`, both the `ttl` key _and_ the refresh interval